CieriA/rusty-chess/README.md

 - En passant
 - Pawn upgrade
 - Check, Checkmate and Stalemate
+- Every normal feature of chess not cited in the [future features](#features-to-implement-coming-soon)

 ## Features to implement (Coming soon!)
 - Tie for repeated moves (3 or 5)